Little SIS Sync has been designed to be implemented at any point in the academic cycle.

 Things to consider at this time are:

-- Are you happy with the classes that have been created by Little SIS (i.e., the Class Name)?
+- Are you happy with the classes that have been created by Little SIS Sync (i.e., the Class Name)?

 If you are happy, great!
 The format of your enrollment file likely will not need to change.
-If you do not like the class names, however, you'll need to include additional fields in your enrollments file in order to build a Class Name during Job creation that meets your goals.
+If you do not like the class names, however, you may need to include additional fields in your enrollments file in order to build a Class Name during Job creation that meets your goals.

-It is important to consider who will be in charge of creating Little SIS jobs and ensuring they are staged appropriately, especially before a large scale roll out.
+It is important to consider who will be in charge of creating Little SIS Sync jobs and ensuring they are staged appropriately, especially before a large scale roll out.
 While full automation eliminates the need for daily human oversight, it's important to have someone in charge of ensuring that updates to the software are implemented and, if applicable, that changes are made to the current Job List.
-You also want to ensure that teachers have a means of reporting any incidents related to Little SIS and Classroom.
+You also want to ensure that teachers have a means of reporting any incidents related to Little SIS Sync and Classroom.